Public Health Notice: Outbreak of Salmonella infections linked to Malichita brand cantaloupes

 Public Health Notice: Outbreak of Salmonella infections linked to Malichita brand cantaloupes Français

-The Public Health Agency of Canada (PHAC) is collaborating with federal and provincial public health partners, the United States Centers for Disease Control and Prevention (U.S. CDC), and the U.S. Food and Drug Administration (FDA) to investigate an outbreak of Salmonella infections in three provinces: British Columbia, Ontario and Quebec.
+The Public Health Agency of Canada (PHAC) is collaborating with federal and provincial public health partners, the United States Centers for Disease Control and Prevention (U.S. CDC), and the U.S. Food and Drug Administration (FDA) to investigate an outbreak of Salmonella infections in five provinces: British Columbia, Ontario, Quebec, Prince Edward Island and Newfoundland and Labrador.

 Based on the investigation findings to date, consumption of Malichita brand cantaloupe has been identified as the likely source of the outbreak.
 Some of the individuals who became sick reported having eaten cantaloupe before their illnesses occurred.

 The CFIA issued food recall warnings on November 1 and November 14 for Malichita brand cantaloupes sold between October 11 and November 14, 2023.
 The recalled product was distributed in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec, and possibly other provinces and territories.
-Additional secondary recalls have been issued for products that were made using the recalled Malichita brand cantaloupe.
-For more information on the recalled product, please consult CFIA's recall notice.
+Additional secondary recalls have been issued for products that were made using the recalled Malichita brand cantaloupe and for produce items that were processed alongside Malichita brand cantaloupes.
+This includes other fruit like honeydew, pineapple, watermelon and various fruit trays.
+For more information on the recalled products, please consult CFIA's recall notice.

 The CFIA is continuing its food safety investigation, which may lead to the recall of other products.
 If other products are recalled, the CFIA will notify the public through additional food recall warnings.

-To prevent illness, do not eat, serve, use, sell, or distribute Malichita brand cantaloupe or any products made with Malichita brand cantaloupe.
-If you are unable to verify the brand of cantaloupe it is recommended to discard the cantaloupe.
+To prevent illness, do not eat, serve, use, sell, or distribute Malichita brand cantaloupe, any products made with Malichita brand cantaloupe, or any recalled produce.
+If you are unable to verify the brand of cantaloupe, or if your produce is part of the CFIA recalls, it is recommended to throw it out.
 This advice applies to individuals, as well as retailers, distributors, manufacturers, food service establishments such as hotels, restaurants, cafeterias, and facilities such as hospitals, long-term care homes and daycares, across Canada.

 This public health notice will be updated as the investigation evolves.